 Brave Light

-Brave Light Youth Exchange Project
+Youth Exchange Project

 The Brave Light Youth Exchange Project brings two groups of high school students together, one group from central Vermont and another group from the Boston area.

-Through Brave Light’s three summer conferences, these groups will have a chance to form sustained and fruitful relationships with each other.
+Through Brave Light’s summer conferences, these groups will have a chance to form sustained and fruitful relationships with each other.

 The different life experiences of rural Vermont and urban Boston will provide an interesting backdrop as Youth Exchange participants engage with issues of climate change and sustainability as well as issues of race and social difference.